FinOps-Open-Cost-and-Usage-Spec/foundation/operating_procedures.md

 # 4\.
 FOCUS Working Group (FG)

-Each FOCUS Working group may have an operational_proceedures.md document in the FOCUS Group GitHub respository that outlines their processes and proceedures.
+Each FOCUS Working group may have an operational_proceedures.md document in the FOCUS Group GitHub respository that outlines their extensions to the processes and proceedures as long as they do not conflict or overrule any of the processes in this document or the [project charter](https://github.com/FinOps-Open-Cost-and-Usage-Spec/foundation/blob/main/FOCUS_-_Membership_Agreement_Package_for_use.pdf).

 # 5\.
 FOCUS Process Flows